Reno0213/Reno0213/README.md

 ## About Me:
 <p>
   "👋 Hi there!
 I'm Renojan (Reno) Kannan, a passionate 4th-year Computer Science student at the University of Ottawa.
-I'm currently working under Professor Amir Razavi from the University of Ottawa, immersing myself in the world of natural language processing and deep learning.
+I'm currently working under Professor Amir Razavi from the University of Ottawa, immersing myself in the world of natural language processing and deep learning."

-🚀 <strong>What I'm Currently Working On:</strong>
+"🚀" <strong>What I'm Currently Working On:</strong>
-- Fine-Tuning LLMs for Phishing Email Detection and Explanation using NLP.
+"- Fine-Tuning LLMs for Phishing Email Detection and Explanation using NLP."

-📚 **What I'm Learning:**
+"📚" **What I'm Learning:**
-- TensorFlow and Scikit-learn for machine learning applications.
+"- TensorFlow and Scikit-learn for machine learning applications."

-💡 **Ask Me About:**
+"💡" **Ask Me About:**
-"
 </p>

 ## 🛠️ Tech Stack